-Following the public hearing, this staff report will support the City Council's discussion of the 2021-2022 Proposed Biennial Budget and 2021-2026 CIP prior to their scheduled adoption on November 16.
-Specifically, this staff report will discuss any proposed changes to the fee and salary schedules.
-The Staff Reporting supporting continued discussion of the Public Works Department, the Capital Improvement Plan, and other funds, postponed from discussion on October 26, 2020, is provided at Attachment C to this staff report.
+Following the public hearing, this staff report will support the City Council's discussion of the 2021-2022 Proposed Biennial Budget and 2021-2026 CIP prior to the scheduled adoption on November 16.
+Specifically this staff report will discuss any proposed changes to the fee and salary schedules.